-Awards Grades Glades Gold slips are conferred when uncommon virtuous behavior is observed.
-(1 -12) Citizenship is conferred quarterly on students who earned 5/6 Highs or Commendables, no Lows or Unsatisfactories in the six virtues, and have fewer than 8 tardies and no excessive absences.
-(1-8) Guardian of Memory is conferred quarterly on students who exhibit diligence in their history reading (4-12) First Honors is conferred quarterly on those who earn 3.67 GPA or higher.
+1 awarus Grades Gold slips are conferred when uncommon virtuous behavior is observed.
+(1 -12) Citizenship is conferred quarterly on students who earned 5/6 Highs or Commendables, no negative comments in the six virtues, and have fewer than 8 tardies and no excessive absences.
+(1-8) Guardian of Memory is conferred quarterly on students who exhibit diligence in their history reading.
+(4-12) First Honors is conferred quarterly on those who earn 3.67 GPA or higher.
 (5-12) Second Honors is conferred quarterly on those who earn 3.30 GPA or higher.
 (5-12) Anne Nutter Bessette Scholarship is conferred on one graduating eighth grader who embodies faith, reason, and virtue.
-(8) Cardinal Newman Award is conferred on one senior boy and one senior girl who embody the virtue of charity. (proposed, not yet confirmed) (12) Subject medals for outstanding achievement in the core subjects are conferred at the end of the year.
-(8 & 12) Rhetoric Award (\$50) for outstanding achievement in writing of thesis paper.
-(11 & 12) Honors Grades 8th Valedictorian - nominated by class, confirmed by faculty, chosen on basis of scholarship, citizenship, and public speaking.
+(8) Peg Bruer English Scholarship is conferred on one graduating eight grader whose achievement in English is exemplary.
+(8) Cardinal Newman Award for charity.
+(12 boy) St. Monica Award for charity.
+(12 girl) Subject medals for outstanding achievement in the core subjects are conferred at the end of the year.
+(8 & 12) Bill Hanon Scholarship based upon need.
+(9,10, 11) Jim Tierney Scholarship based on scholarship and service.
+(9,10,11) Writing Prize (\$50) for outstanding achievement in writing of thesis paper.
+(11 & 12) ] Honors Grades 8th Class Speaker - nominated by class, confirmed by faculty, chosen on basis of scholarship, citizenship, and public speaking.
 (8) 12th Valedictorian - senior with the highest-ranking GPA.
 (12) 12th Salutatorian - chosen by faculty based upon service to school and high-ranking scholarship, usually the 2nd highest GPA in the class.
 (12) California Scholarship Federation - recognizes seniors who have maintained membership by submitting high grade point values to the Federation every semester.
 Applications are available in the office and must be submitted within 2 weeks after the end of every semester.
 (10-12) First Honors at Graduation - gold cords are conferred for cumulative 3.67 GPA for all four years.
 (12)